omarmokhtar01/Anyware-Software-Frontend-/README.md

-###Anyware Software (Fullstack Challenge)
-Table of Contents
-###Frontend Part

-Description
-Features
-Technologies
-Setup
-Testing
-Backend Part

-Description
-API Endpoints
-Technologies
-Setup
-Testing
-Frontend Part
+# Frontend Documentation

-Description
-This project is a responsive dashboard application with a login/logout feature.
-The dashboard is rendered only for logged-in users, while others are directed to the home page.
-The application is built using reusable components and incorporates Material UI for a consistent and polished UI.
-Additionally, the sidebar links change background and foreground colors on hover.
+## Overview

+This frontend project is part of the larger Anyware Software and is responsible for rendering the user dashboard.
+Below are the key features and requirements for this frontend implementation.

-Features
+## Features and Requirements

+### User Authentication

+- The dashboard should be rendered only for logged-in users.
-Login/Logout functionality on the home page.
+- Implement a login/logout button on the home page.
+- Allow users to log in without any username or password.
+- If the user is logged in, show the dashboard; otherwise, show the home page.

+### Responsiveness

-Responsive design to fit any screen size.
+- Ensure that the application is fully responsive and can adapt to any screen size.

-Reusable components for maintainability.
+### Reusable Components

+- Build the application using reusable components to enhance maintainability.

+### Material UI

-Material UI components for a modern look and feel.
+- Utilize Material UI components for a modern and consistent user interface.

-Hover effect on sidebar links.
+### Sidebar Styling

+- Change the background and foreground of links in the sidebar to white when the mouse hovers over them.

+### Testing

+- Apply unit tests and integration tests using your favorite test library to ensure code reliability and functionality.

-Technologies
+## Technologies Used

-ReactJS
+- ReactJS
-Material UI
+- Material UI
-Setup
-Clone the repository.

-###npm test
-Save to grepper